kushaltirumala/ionic-starter-template/README.md

 # Ionic Template
-Just a simple template for Ionic.
-It explains a lot of what people might miss in the tutorials online if they're using Ionic/AngularJS for the first time.
+Just a simple account-based app template in Ionic (only front-end, no backend).
+Please read below if you have questions about Ionic/how the app is set up.